techagiletraining/student_java/README.md

 The `robot_setup.sh` script is used to install the robot framework along with the necessary headless browser that is needed for the CI/CD server.
 When running on a local machine, it is not necessary to run in headless mode, however this has not been documented here (yet).

-To run the robot headless you must install the headless version of Google Chrome.
+To run the robot headless you must install the headless version of Google Chrome.  **Note** The app must be running on localhost!

 ```
 curl https://intoli.com/install-google-chrome.sh | bash